 How To Use A Banneton For Sourdough

 A boule can be made by folding the edges of the dough into the center to form a ball.
-When its formed, flip it seam side down and roll around until it is has built tension.
-This then goes into the banneton, usually seam side up so you can try a nice scoring pattern.
+When it’s formed, flip it seam side down and roll around until it has built tension.
+This then goes into the banneton, usually seam-side up so you can try a nice scoring pattern.

 The amount of time proofing is determined by how long the first rise was.
 Gas bubbles need to aerate the dough otherwise it will be dense and gummy.

 Temperature plays a big part too as it affects the liveliness of the yeast.
 A warm room might need as little as 2 hours, while a fridge could take 12 hours.
 More complex and sour flavors build up with more time, so cool things down for better bread!